ndrewtl/airspace-jekyll/_posts/2017-08-01-time_series.md

 ## 4. Statistical analysis of time series data

 #### Decomposition
-Time series data can contain multiple patterns.
+Time series data can contain multiple patterns at different scales.
 Have a look at a simple plot of `milk` like the one we saw earlier:

 ```r
 ggplot(milk, aes(x = Month_date, y = milk_prod)) +